-To meet display requirements for low standby power, the AD9981 includes a power-down mode.
-The power-down state can be controlled manually (via Pin 17 or Register 0x1E, Bit 3), or completely automatically by the chip.
-If automatic control is selected (0x1E, Bit 4), the AD9981's decision is based on the status of the sync detect bits (Register 0x24, Bits 2, 3, 6, and 7).
-If either an Hsync or a sync-on-green input is detected on any input, the chip powers up, or else it powers down.
-For manual control, the AD9981 allows flexibility of control through both a dedicated pin and a register bit.
+To meet display requirements for low standby power, the AD9983A includes a power-down mode.
+The power-down state can be controlled manually (via Pin 17 or Register 0x1E, Bit 3), or automatically by the chip.
+If automatic control is selected (Register 0x1E, Bit 4), the AD9983A decision is based on the status of the sync detect bits (Register 0x24, Bit 2, Bit 3, Bit 6, and Bit 7).
+If either an Hsync or a sync-on-green input is detected on any input, the chip powers up, otherwise it powers down.
+For manual control, the AD9983A allows flexibility of control through both a dedicated pin and a register bit.
 The dedicated pin allows a hardware watchdog circuit to control power-down, while the register bit allows power-down to be controlled by software.

-With manual power-down control, the polarity of the power-down pin must be set (0x1E, Bit 2) regardless of whether the pin is used.
-If unused, it is recommended to set the polarity to active high and hardwire the pin to ground with a 10 k $\Omega$ resistor.
+With manual power-down control, the polarity of the power-down pin must be set (Register 0x1E, Bit 2) whether the pin is used or not.
+If unused, it is recommended to set the polarity to active high and hardwire the pin to ground with a 10 k Ω resistor.

 In power-down mode, there are several circuits that continue to operate as normal.
-The serial register and sync detect circuits maintain power so that the AD9981 can be woken up from its power-down state.
+The serial register and sync detect circuits maintain power so that the AD9983A can be woken up from its power-down state.
 The bandgap circuit maintains power because it is needed for sync detection.
 The sync-on-green and SOGOUT functions continue to operate because the SOGOUT output is needed when sync detection is performed by a secondary chip.
 All of these circuits require minimal power to operate.
-Typical standby power on the AD9981 is about 50 mW.
+Typical standby power on the AD9983A is about 50 mW.

 There are two options that can be selected when in power-down.
-These are controlled by Bits 0 and 1 in Register 0x1E.
-The first bit controls whether the SOGOUT pin is in high impedance or not.
+These are controlled by Bit 0 and Bit 1 in Register 0x1E.
+Bit 0 controls whether the SOGOUT pin is in high impedance or not.
 In most cases, the user will not place SOGOUT in high impedance during normal operation.
 The option to put SOGOUT in high impedance is included mainly to allow for factory testing modes.
-The second option keeps the AD9981 powered up while placing only the outputs in high impedance.
+Bit 1 keeps the AD9983A powered up while placing only the outputs in high impedance.
 This option is useful when the data outputs from two chips are connected on a PCB and the user wants to switch instantaneously between the two.

-Table 10.
+Table 11.
 Power-Down Control and Mode Descriptions

-Inputs Mode Auto Power-Down Control Power-Down Sync Detect Powered-On or Comments Power-Up 1 Х 1 Everything Power-Down 1 X 0 Only the serial bus, sync activity detect, SOG, bandgap reference Power-Up 0 0 X Everything Power-Down 0 1 X Only the serial bus, sync activity detect, SOG, bandgap reference
+Inputs Mode Auto Power-Down Control 1 Power-Down 2 Sync Detect 3 Powered On/Comments Power-Up 1 Х 1 Everything Power-Down 1 X 0 Only the serial bus, sync activity detect, SOG, bandgap reference Power-Up 0 0 X Everything Power-Down 0 1 X Only the serial bus, sync activity detect, SOG, bandgap reference

-&lt;sup>1 Auto power-down control is set by Register 0x1E, Bit 4.
+1 Auto power-down control is set by Register 0x1E, Bit 4.